arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

   The ADB shell, on the other hand, is a separate container and application used to access and control the X8 from a PC.

 - **When we pull a container to Docker (for example, Ubuntu), are they self-contained?
-After pulling a new container, how can we use it?**
+How can we use a new container after pulling a new one?**

   Yes, containers are self-contained in Docker.
 When you pull a container image, such as Ubuntu, it includes all the necessary files and dependencies required to run the containerized application.